• Skip to main content

 Why are my potatoes gummy?

-It may be because the potatoes were stored in the refrigerator or they are too old.
+It may be because the potatoes were stored in the refrigerator or are too old.
 Therefore, to ensure a potato salad with perfect texture, it is important to use fresh potatoes and store them at room temperature.

 A serving of warm potato salad in a white bowl.
 The potato salad is coated with the mustard dressing and topped with bacon and green onions.